shhossain/computer_science/README.md

 These issues must be handled by the (usually extremely primitive) operating system present on the card.

 ## [Memory and Storage](Memory%20and%20Storage/readme.md)
-If you are unsure about the difference between computer memory and storage, this article covers the differences.

 ### Memory
 The term _memory_ refers to the component within your computer allowing short-term data access.
 You may recognize this component as DRAM or dynamic random-access memory.
 Your computer performs many operations by accessing data stored in its short-term memory.
 Some examples of such operations include editing a document, loading applications, and browsing the Internet.
 The speed and performance of your system depend on the amount of memory that is installed on your computer.